 - Understanding who you might want as a supervisor (timeshighereducation.com/)

 (Download an admissions timeline to help you plan the application process)

 We favour applicants who can clearly articulate their scholarly goals and demonstrate a clear fit between their research interests and those of the faculty in their intended area of specialization.
 To be considered for admission to our program, applicants must submit the following documentation in their online application:

-A master’s degree from an accredited university or college.
+A master’s degree from an accredited university or college is required.
 In exceptional cases, we will consider applicants who only have an undergraduate degree but solely if their grades are truly outstanding.
 Must have at least a "B+" average.

 Grading schemes: Most universities include a grading scheme on the transcript or as a separate attachment.
 We need this information to assess your eligibility for admission and funding.
 Be sure the transcripts you provide include a grading scheme.